 If you are an internationally-educated nurse (IEN) wanting to become a Registered Nurse or Licensed Practical Nurse in Canada, the Canadian Nursing Review Program can provide you with the skills required to meet Canadian standards and language in preparation of achieving your nursing license.

-This Canadian Nursing Review Program was designed specifically for International Students.
+This Canadian Nursing Review Program was designed specifically for International Students who studied nursing in a language other than English.

-The program length is 18 months and is made up of 6 main components:
+The full program length is 18 months and is made up of 6 main components:

 - Medical Terminology & Communication

-- Workplace Prep & Nurse Licensing Exam Prep (CRNE/NCLEX-RN* or CPNRE)
+- Workplace Prep & Nurse Licensing Exam Prep (NCLEX-RN or CPNRE)

 - The Co-Op Education Work Experience